CiscoCXSecurity/sslxray/README.md

 If you're not sure, check existing style for precedent.

 ## CHANGELOG

+Version 0.1.6:
+* Updated the tlslite library to a newer version
+* Improved elliptic curve security checks
+* Fixed a bug that caused a crash during testing of MAC bits

 Version 0.1.5:
 * Project renamed from original codename to 'sslxray'